MakeSchool-Tutorials/Intro-Clock-App-Swift3/P01-Exploring-Xcode/content.md

 - There is a __Debug Area__ pane at the bottom side of your window; this would display your `print()` statements if you decided to run any from your code.
 If you don't see it, click the middle button in the 3-button group at the top right corner of your window, or press the shortcut ⇧⌘Y. The debug area is very useful for testing your program output!
 - Lastly, at the top left corner of the window – right next to the window close/minimize/maximize buttons – are your __Play__, __Stop__, and __Device Selection__ buttons!
 Hitting Play will compile and run your code, and hitting Stop will stop execution of your code.
 Clicking on the Devices menu will allow you to select the __iOS Simulator__ that you'd like to use to run the project, or a physical iOS device that you have connected to the computer.
 If you don't have any simulators installed, you can install them from the "Add Additional Simulators..." option from the menu.

+> [info]
+> Don't worry about memorizing all of this.
+You can always come back to reference it whenever you want.
+The more you use Xcode, the more this will all become second nature!

+# Running the starter code

 Now that we have a grasp of the Xcode interface, let's try running the starter code to see what we're looking at!

 > [action]
 > Run the starter code: First, select "iPhone 6s" from the list of simulators.
 Then, press the Play button!
+>
 > A new application entitled "iOS Simulator" should open up.
 After a few moments for it to boot up, it should load up the app, displaying a clock on the screen!
 > ![A screenshot with the clock project running.](./assets/clock-demo.png)